liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/03-test-ugrading-a-liferay-backup-copy/02-pruning-the-database.markdown

 ### Objects From the Large/Populated Tables

-Table rows are mapped to @product@ objects.
+Table rows are mapped to @sharepoint@ objects.
 Large tables with many records might contain lots of unused objects.
 The greater the table size and the records per table, the longer upgrading takes.